Drongo: Characteristics

 These insectivorous birds are usually found in open forests or bush.
 Most are black or dark grey in colour, sometimes with metallic tints.
 They have long, forked tails; some Asian species have elaborate tail decorations.
 They have short legs and sit very upright whilst perched, like a shrike.
 They flycatch or take prey from the ground.
 Some drongos, especially the greater racket-tailed drongo, are noted for their ability to mimic other birds and even mammals.

 Two to four eggs are laid in a nest high in a tree.
 Despite their small size, they are aggressive and fearless, and will attack much larger species if their nests or young are threatened.

 Several species of animals and birds respond to drongos' alarm calls, which often warn of the presence of a predator.
 Fork-tailed drongos in the Kalahari Desert use alarm calls in the absence of a predator to cause animals to flee and abandon food, which they eat, getting up to 23% of their food this way.
 They not only use their own alarm calls, but also imitate those of many species, either their victim's or that of another species to which the victim responds.
 If the call of one species is not effective, perhaps because of habituation, the drongo may try another; 51 different calls are known to be imitated.
 In one test on pied babblers, the babbler ignored an alarm call repeated three times when no danger was present, but continued to respond to different calls.
 Researchers have considered the possibility that these drongos possess theory of mind, not fully shown in any animal other than humans.

-Insult
+Culture

 The word "drongo" is used in Australian English as a mild form of insult meaning "idiot" or "stupid fellow".
-This usage derives from an Australian racehorse of the same name (apparently after the spangled drongo, D. bracteatus) in the 1920s that never won despite many places.
+This usage derives from an Australian racehorse of the same name (Drongo) (apparently after the spangled drongo, D. bracteatus) in the 1920s that never won despite many places.
 The word also has been frequently used among friends and can be used in a casual or serious tone.